TheCiROMG/minecraft-nginx-reverseproxy/README.md

 3) Compatible system with or without firewall running an Nginx compatible system

-3.a) Do not use systems that are not supported, for compatibility reasons you can only use old versions and that will not work
+3.a) Do not use systems that are not compatible, for compatibility reasons you can only use modern versions that do not generate compatibility issues.

-3.b) Ubuntu 20.04 or higher is recommended (Or a lightweight Linux system compatible with Nginx 1.15 and higher)
+3.b) Ubuntu 20.04 or higher is recommended (Or a light Linux system compatible with Nginx 1.15 and higher)

 ## ATTENTION